khyateed/Movie-Data-Analysis/README.md

 Ask for help from your peers or instructors early and often.

-[a template for you to use, with an example for reference]: https://github.com/learn-co-curriculum/dsc-project-template
+[A template for you to use, with an example for reference]: https://github.com/learn-co-curriculum/dsc-project-template
 [blogging guidelines]: https://github.com/learn-co-curriculum/dsc-welcome-blogging-v2-1
 [Google Chrome Save to PDF instructions]: https://www.wikihow.com/Save-a-Web-Page-as-a-PDF-in-Google-Chrome